Welcome Spring into your home! Learn how to make this simple spring floral wreath that comes together in just six steps.

 - Using the Bowdabra, the Bowdabra bow wire and wired ribbon, create a bow by making a loop and then twisting the center before creating the next loop.
 I have had this tool for at least 20 years.
 I love it and use it to create all of my bows!

-- Attach the bow to the back of the wreath and enjoy!
+- With the bow wire, attach the bow to the back of the wreath.
+Hang your new spring floral wreath and enjoy!

 I actually made two of these wreaths…one for my home and one for my mom.
 She suffers from Alzheimer’s Disease and lives at a long-term care facility.
 After six long months, I will finally be able to have an in-person visit with her.
 I am so thankful for her amazing caregivers that have kept her safe, healthy, and happy through this challenging time.
 I am hoping that this spring floral wreath will bring a smile to her face and to those around her too!